The overall goal of the project is to improve our current knowledge of air pollution in large agglomerations caused by mankind.

 - The proposed long-term measurements (more than two years) will provide a valuable data set for analyzing the temporal variability of air pollutants over Vienna.

-The two MAX-DOAS instruments will be added to the Bremian DOAS Network for Atmospheric Measurements (BREDOM).
+The three MAX-DOAS instruments will be added to the Bremian DOAS Network for Atmospheric Measurements (BREDOM).